 The PhD is the advanced research degree in urban planning or urban studies.
 Admission requirements are substantially the same as for the master's degree, but additional emphasis is placed on academic preparation, professional experience, and the fit between the student's research interests and the department's research activities.
 Nearly all successful applicants have previously completed a master's degree.

-After successful completion of coursework, students are required to take oral and written qualifying general exams in two fields: an intellectual discipline (city design and development, international development economics, public policy, planning information systems, regional and urban economics, or urban sociology) and a field to which this discipline is applied and which coincides with the student's research interest and possible dissertation topic.
+After successful completion of coursework, students are required to take oral and written qualifying general exams in two fields: an intellectual discipline (city design and development, international economic development, public policy, planning information systems, regional and urban economics, or urban sociology) and a field to which this discipline is applied and that coincides with the student's research interest and possible dissertation topic.
 Doctoral candidates are expected to complete the qualifying general examinations before beginning their third year of residence.
 Upon completing the qualifying general examination, a PhD candidate must write and successfully defend a doctoral dissertation that gives evidence of the capacity to do independent and innovative research.

 A minimum of 72 units plus 36 units for the dissertation (a minimum of 108 units) is required for the PhD degree.